JGuan-lab/scIAE/README.md

 ### 3.1 Prepare data

 The datasets analyzed in the paper are available at: https://doi.org/10.5281/zenodo.5168428.
-If users want to use their own datasets, the gene expression matrix should have gene names.
-Also, the order of cells of gene expression matrix should correspond to labels.
+If users want to use their own datasets,  the order of cells of gene expression matrix should correspond to labels.
 Row refers to cells, and column refers to genes.

       train_data <- read.csv("pancreas_human_data.csv") #gene expression matrix of training set (matrix or data.frame, not null) train_info <- read.csv("pancreas_human_label.csv") #label of training set (character or integer, not null)